A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives: Gauge invariant version and making an equivalence with gauge variant version

+Like the previous case introducing the Wess-Zumino field, a gauge-invariant version is possible to construct as follows.
+The gauge-invariant version in the extended phasespace is given by

-Here the terms containing the field $\zeta$ is known as Wess-Zumino term \cite{WESS}.
-To show the equivalence between these two model we need to calculate the momenta corresponding to the field $A_0$, $A_1$, $\phi$, and $\zeta$
+The terms containing the field $\omega$ in Eqn. (\ref{CBA}) is known as Wess-Zumino term and $\omega$ is the corresponding Wess-Zumino field \cite{WESS}.
+To show the equivalence between these two model we need to calculate the momenta corresponding to the field $A_0$, $A_1$, $\phi$, and $\omega$ like the previous case.